 Starting in 1909, Jennie Butchart transformed the Portland cement quarry into a stunning garden in western Canada.
 With the help of garden designer Isaburo Kishida from Yokohama, Japan, Butchart Gardens is now a National Historic Site of Canada and attracts over a million visitors a year.

-Start in the Sunken Garden, Butchart’s original section, and wander along the rock paths, to enjoy plantings that change with the seasons.
+Start in the Sunken Garden, Butchart’s original section, and wander along the gravel and stone paths, to enjoy plantings that change with the seasons.
 Then head to the Ross Fountain located at the rear of the Sunken Garden.

 Another must, the Rose Garden offers more than 2500 individual plants in 270 rose varieties.
 Swoon under one of thirty rose arches.
 Find rose blossoms dripping off the trellises as well.